oscar-gonzalez-s/PAE_Accenture/README.md

 Contains the results of 1 survey corresponding to a post posted on the telegram blog.
 Data stored here is passed to telegram-history.csv .

 > media-output.json
-Contains the information of all images conatined in instaImages folder.
+Contains the information of all images contained in instaImages folder.
 Meaning the following parameters are described for each image: "likes", "date", "imageSrc", "followers", "user", "gender".

 > recognition-output.json
 Contains the information stored in media-output.json + the clothing items and their color, per image, recognized in Image Recognition.